jsiek/deduce/Reference.md

 proof
   arbitrary P:bool, Q:bool
   assume prem: P and Q
-  have p: P         by prem
-  have q: Q         by prem
-  conclude Q and P  by p, q
+  have p: P         by prem   // P and Q  used to prove  P have q: Q         by prem   // P and Q  used to prove  Q conclude Q and P  by p, q end
-end
 ```